CKIK-SChool-Projects/Formula1/README.md

 - Dávid Sós - Development, Design

 ## In the last commit..
 (Author - Kulás Dominik)
-- Added the ! mark when one of the players is off the track
+- Manage that the ! mark is flashing faster
-- Added the ExclamanationMark.png to /Images/
+- More damage if the player is off the track

 ## TODO - By Priority

-- Everything is good :OOO
+- Everything is done;)